Remy Palma

-Mary Remy Joy Palma (born September 8, 1995) is a Filipino volleyball player.
+Mary Remy Joy Palma (born September 8, 1995) is a Filipina professional volleyball player who is also the assistant coach for the Farm Fresh Foxies of the Premier Volleyball League (PVL).

 She played for the FEU Lady Tamaraws in the UAAP women's volleyball tournaments.
-She is currently playing for the Petro Gazz Angels in the Premier Volleyball League.

 Personal life

 Palma studied BS Psychology at Far Eastern University.

 Career

 Palma played for the FEU Lady Tamaraws in the UAAP as a middle blocker.
 She played her last playing year with the Lady Tamaraws in the UAAP Season 79 volleyball tournaments.